Module 1 free · modules 2–3 with email

 Customer service isn't a department — it's a philosophy that either permeates your entire business or undermines it.
-Companies with a genuine service culture retain customers 2.4X longer and generate 5.7X more revenue from referrals.
+Research consistently shows that companies with a genuine service culture retain customers significantly longer and generate substantially more revenue from referrals.
 But building a service culture requires more than hiring "nice" people and telling them to smile.

 Fix the chain from left to right.
 If your customer service is poor, the root cause is almost always internal — not the customers.